 Summer dance programs are an important way to keep your child engaged and socialized this summer.
 Dancing provides the opportunity to meet new people and connect with old friends.
 “Studies have shown that strong social ties and socializing with friends contribute to high self-esteem and a positive outlook.
 Joining a dance class can also increase self-confidence and build social skills.”
 (Source: ThoughtCo, 2016).
 In addition, there are several physical benefits to summer dance as well.
 Whether you’re interested in mastering a specific dance skill, or simply looking to keep your child active, summer dance is a great way to prevent injury, improve technique and fine-tune memory skills throughout the warmer months.

-Dancing throughout the summer months will ensure you (or your child) are continuing an active lifestyle and therefore preventing various forms of injuries.
+Dancing throughout the summer months in summer dance programs will ensure you (or your child) are continuing an active lifestyle and therefore preventing various forms of injuries.
 A study from Pro Dance Center found that “regular dance practice can also increase your child’s flexibility, range of motion, physical strength and stamina.
 Enrolling in a summer dance camp provides your children with an opportunity to improve their balance and coordination…” (Source: Dance to Evolve, 2017).

 In addition, a key part of preventing injuries is maintaining flexibility.
-Most dance programs begin each class with a series of stretching exercises.
+Most summer dance programs begin each class with a series of stretching exercises.
 Unless a dancer is dedicated to properly stretching and maintaining all of the other skills learned during the regular dance months, chances are these skills are not being honed correctly until classes begin again in the fall.

 What the Experts Say About Strength and Dancing: